lacrioque/vue-material-design-icons/README.md

 [MaterialDesign project](https://github.com/Templarian/MaterialDesign 'MaterialDesign Github page').
 It also includes some CSS that helps make the scaling of the icons a little easier.
+Edit: 2021-02-27
+Added defineComponent around export to make it Vue3 and ts compatible

 ## Getting started